Main content

 Scope and Contents note

-Chiefly correspondence between William Draper Lewis and other people regarding Ernst Rabel, who emigrated from Germany to the United States in 1939 and was considered an expert in comparative law.
+Chiefly correspondence between William Draper Lewis and other people regarding Ernst Rabel, who emigrated from Germany to the United States in 1939 and was a scholar of comparative law.

 General Physical Description note